×

 She is an associate member of the Institute of Company Secretaries of India.
 Over 5 years of post-qualification experience, she focuses on Compliances of Companies Act/RBI/ and NBFC.

-• CS Karishma Parmar
+• CS Raina Shah

 • CA Ambarish Sodha